Skip to main content

 What if I already paid a newspaper that's no longer approved?

 If you paid for publication in a newspaper before verifying it's designated by your county clerk, and it turns out the newspaper isn't properly designated, that publication won't satisfy Section 206.
 You'll need to publish again in county clerk-designated newspapers.
-This is why you should always get the official designation from the county clerk first before contacting any newspapers.
+This is why you should always get the official designation first.

-Can I verify approval through the New York Department of State?
+Can I verify approval through the NY Department of State?

 No. The county clerks designate newspapers, not the Department of State.
 The DOS receives and processes your Certificate of Publication, but they don't maintain lists of approved newspapers for each county.